Traditional Italian Panna Cotta with Raspberries

 You can serve panna cotta without a sauce, because it’s great on its own!
 But panna cotta is usually served with a fruit sauce, chocolate sauce, caramel sauce, or other even fancier sauces.
 In the paragraph below, we will cover some of these accompaniments.

-For this recipe, however, we will explain how to make the classic raspberry sauce for panna cotta.
+For this recipe, however, I'll explain how to make the classic raspberry sauce for panna cotta.

-Step 1) – Place 250 g (9 oz) of fresh raspberries in a food processor.
-Then add 60 g (4 3/4 tablespoons) of granulated sugar.
-Finally add the juice of 1 lemon.
+Step 1) - Place the raspberries in a food processor.
+Then add the granulated sugar.
+Finally add the lemon juice.
 Blend until you have a fairly smooth sauce.

 Step 2) – Using a strainer, strain the raspberry sauce.
 Then place it in a small saucepan and cook over very low heat until the sugar has dissolved (about 5 minutes).